Nineteen Eighty-Four: Surveillance

-In Oceania, the upper and middle classes have very little true privacy.
-All of their houses and apartments are equipped with telescreens so that they may be watched or listened to at any time.
+In Oceania the upper and middle classes have very little true privacy.
+All of their houses and flats are equipped with two-way telescreens so that they may be watched or listened to at any time.
 Similar telescreens are found at workstations and in public places, along with hidden microphones.
 Written correspondence is routinely opened and read by the government before it is delivered.
 The Thought Police employ undercover agents, who pose as normal citizens and report any person with subversive tendencies.
 Children are encouraged to report suspicious persons to the government, and some denounce their parents.
 Citizens are controlled, and the smallest sign of rebellion, even something as small as a suspicious facial expression, can result in immediate arrest and imprisonment.
 Thus, citizens are compelled to obedience.

 Poverty and inequality

-According to Goldstein's book, almost the entire world lives in poverty; hunger, thirst, disease, and filth are the norms.
+Almost the entire world lives in poverty; hunger, thirst, disease and filth are the norms.
 Ruined cities and towns are common: the consequence of perpetual wars and extreme economic inefficiency.
 Social decay and wrecked buildings surround Winston; aside from the ministries' headquarters, little of London was rebuilt.
-Middle class citizens and proles consume synthetic foodstuffs and poor-quality "luxuries" such as oily gin and loosely-packed cigarettes, distributed under the "Victory" brand, a parody of the low-quality Indian-made "Victory" cigarettes, which British soldiers commonly smoked during World War II.
+Middle-class citizens and proles consume synthetic foodstuffs and poor-quality "luxuries" such as oily gin and loosely-packed cigarettes, distributed under the "Victory" brand, a parody of the low-quality Indian-made "Victory" cigarettes, which British soldiers commonly smoked during the Second World War.

 Winston describes something as simple as the repair of a broken window as requiring committee approval that can take several years and so most of those living in one of the blocks usually do the repairs themselves (Winston himself is called in by Mrs. Parsons to repair her blocked sink).
 All upper-class and middle-class residences include telescreens that serve both as outlets for propaganda and surveillance devices that allow the Thought Police to monitor them; they can be turned down, but the ones in middle-class residences cannot be turned off.

-In contrast to their subordinates, the upper class of Oceanian society reside in clean and comfortable flats in their own quarters, with pantries well-stocked with foodstuffs such as wine, real coffee, real tea, real milk, and real sugar, all denied to the general populace.
+In contrast to their subordinates, the upper class of Oceanian society reside in clean and comfortable flats in their own quarters, with pantries well-stocked with foodstuffs such as wine, real coffee, real tea, real milk and real sugar, all denied to the general populace.
 Winston is astonished that the lifts in O'Brien's building work, the telescreens can be completely turned off, and O'Brien has an Asian manservant, Martin.
-All upper class citizens are attended to by slaves captured in the "disputed zone", and "The Book" suggests that many have their own cars or even helicopters.
+All upper-class citizens are attended to by slaves captured in the "disputed zone", and "The Book" suggests that many have their own cars or even helicopters.